Trade Setup for Thursday: Top 10 things you should know before Opening Bell

 Key Support & Resistance Level for Nifty:

-On the options front, maximum Call open interest (OI) of 43 lakh contracts stands at strike price 9,500 which will act as a crucial resistance level for the index, followed by 9,400 which now holds 35 lakh contracts in open interest and 9,300 which has accumulated 30 lakh contracts in OI.
+Maximum Call open interest (OI) of 45 lakh contracts stands at strike price 9,500 which will act as a crucial resistance level for the index in April series, followed by 9,400 which now holds 37 lakh contracts in open interest and 9,500 which has accumulated 38 lakh contracts in OI.

 Put Options Data:

-Maximum Put OI of 58 lakh contracts was seen at strike price 9,000 which will act as a crucial base for the index in April series followed by 9,100 which has accumulated 40 lakh contracts in open interest, and 9,200 which now holds 36 lakh contracts in open interest.
+Maximum Put OI of 56 lakh contracts was seen at a strike price of 9,000 which will act as a crucial base for the index in April series, followed by 9,100 which has accumulated 52 lakh contracts in open interest, and 9,200 which now holds 42 lakh contracts in open interest.

-The foreign institutional investors (FIIs) bought shares worth Rs 340 crore compared to domestic institutional investors who sold Rs 194 crore in Indian equity market.
+The foreign institutional investors (FIIs) sold shares worth Rs 581 crore compared to domestic institutional investors who bought Rs 701 crore in Indian equity market.

 High delivery percentage suggests that investors are accepting the delivery of the stock which means that investors are bullish on the stock.